 It is true that Spitfire production lagged behind Hurricane production for the whole of the Battle of Britain period, but we never ran short of aircraft during the Battle – availability of pilots was the critical shortage in 1940!

-Matthew charges that by the end of the Battle Spitfires were being shot down at a faster rate than Hurricanes.
+The article charges that by the end of the Battle Spitfires were being shot down at a faster rate than Hurricanes.
 This was perhaps inevitable, given that the Spitfire’s job was to tackle the Bf109s, and it’s certainly true that every Luftwaffe victory was claimed to be a Spitfire – since such a claim had more prestige than shooting down a lowly Hurricane or Defiant.
 The Messerschmitts were there to defend the bombers, i.e. to shoot down the Hurricanes, and it was the Spitfire’s job to stop them doing that.
 The Spitfires performance in combat was better than that of the Hurricane, and the Spitfire was at least equal (if not better) than the Bf 109E.
 The Hurricane was not.
-Replacing Spitfires with more Hurricanes (as Matthew would have preferred) would not have succeeded in achieving that.
+Replacing Spitfires with more Hurricanes (as the article would have preferred) would not have succeeded in achieving that.

 One distinguished former Battle of Britain pilot has said that by the time the Battle began, the Hurricane was already obsolescent, and others have said that sending young pilots out in Hurricanes was tantamount to murder!
 That may be a bit much, but there is no doubt that the Hurricane was soon pretty much outclassed in the air-to-air role and had no remaining development potential, whereas the Spitfire V and Spitfire IX were decisive developments that proved capable of dealing with the Bf109G and Fw190.
 The Hurricane could never have been developed to achieve the same performance.
 Hardly surprising, since it was, in many respects, little more than a monoplane Hawker Fury.